patnoolfirdose/assignment2-patnool1/AboutMe.md

 ---
 # Pithy Quotes

-> All my life i thought air was free until i bought a bag of chips
+> All my life i thought air was free until i bought a bag of chips-*Anne besant*

-*Anne besant*
->Be strong i whispered to my wifi
+>Be strong i whispered to my wifi-*jhon thomson*
-*jhon thomson*
->food is an important part of diet
+>food is an important part of diet- *crimson*
- *crimson*

  ---
  code fencing